 Improving mobility becomes a daily struggle for those approaching elder years.
 Physical therapy and rehabilitation centers have long been a trusted destination for improving physical strength, movement, endurance and more.
 At physical therapy centers, highly educated and trained professionals help seniors by utilizing custom treatment plans including exercises, stretches, and medicine.

 This not only helps seniors heal post-injury or illness, but strengthens their bodies for a higher standard of living throughout their golden years.
-These facilities mainly offer physical therapy, but sometimes offer a variety of senior therapies including speech, respiratory, and occupational. image by Robert T. Shields
+These facilities mainly offer physical therapy, but sometimes offer a variety of senior therapies including speech, respiratory, and occupational.
+Learn what seniors can do at home to keep the mind and body sharp. image by Robert T. Shields

 Psychotherapists & Support Groups